Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces

 ** If you would prefer to make this a pure white sauce.
 Don't forget, for some people, it just doesn't taste the same if it isn't yellow.

-*** DO NOT use raw garlic.
+*** DO NOT use raw or powdered garlic.
 It will have a "bite" to it.
 Or better yet, rub it on the chicken skin bits. (see below)

 Enjoy.